avacariu/rust-changecase/README.md

 # rust-changecase [![Build Status](https://travis-ci.org/vlad003/rust-changecase.svg)](https://travis-ci.org/vlad003/rust-changecase)

 Change the case of Strings in Rust.
-It's also implemented for `&str`
+It's also implemented for `&str`.
+In the latter case, it returns a String.

 Available functions: